CLIC is a Canada-wide study abroad initiative that provides innovative and heavily subsidized learning opportunities for Canadian students in China.

 International Development: Education, East China Normal University in Shanghai

-Click HERE for more information about all CLIC summer offerings in 2018.
-Please check back in January 2019 for more information about summer programs for 2019.
+Click HERE for more information about all CLIC summer offerings in 2019.

 - Apply to the U of S Student Exchange Program through the International Student and Study Abroad Centre and follow the U of S application process and deadlines.